-As explicitly defined in the Staff Handbook and the employment management policy, employment of candidates under the age of 16 and forced labor are prohibited.
-Through the stringent internal review and monitoring procedure designed to verify the personal information during the recruitment process, such situations are believed to be effectively avoided and the PRC Labor Law is complied with.
-A labor contract is formally signed with relevant terms and conditions stated to protect the interests of employees.
-During the reporting period, there were no non-compliance cases related to child labor or forced labor.
+As explicitly defined in the Staff Handbook and the employment management policy, employment of candidates under the age of 16 and forced labour are prohibited.

+Through the stringent internal review and monitoring procedure designed to verify the personal information during the recruitment process, such situations are believed to be effectively avoided and the PRC Labour Law is complied with.
+A labour contract is formally signed with relevant terms and conditions stated to protect the interests of employees.
+The ages of employees have been checked when signing the labour contract to avoid child labour.
+Interviews have been arranged to ensure no forced labour.